 - Must wear rubber boots for work in concrete, mud or water.

 - Hairnets may be required for employees whose hair is a potential source of injury.

 - Head protection (Safety Helmet) and foot protection (Safety Shoes) shall be worn by all the employees while working at SITE.
 Safety belt with full-body harness shall be used while working at height > 1.8 M. Safety harness shall be anchored at the shoulder or above height.

 Safety helmet shall be with ISI mark with chin strap.
 The Colour codes of the helmets shall be followed as mentioned below:-

 |Supervisor/Engineers and above||White|

 To achieve our HSE objective and to meet the ZERO Accident Targets, HSE training shall be regularly organized for all personnel working on Project.
-All managerial and supervisory staff shall attend HSE Training Courses, organized time to time.
-Training register shall be attend training programmes organized by CLIENT as per the CLIENT training schedule
+All managerial and supervisory staff shall attend HSE Training Courses, organized from time to time.
+Training register shall be attending training programs organized by the CLIENT as per the CLIENT training schedule

 13.VEHICLE AND ROAD SAFETY